Building under construction topples in Cambod... | Taiwan News

 It wasn't immediately clear what caused the collapse.

 Rescue workers were using saws to cut steel beams and excavators to move piles of rubble from the site.
-Officials said 1,000 people were taking part in the operation that continued overnight into Sunday morning.
+Officials said 1,000 people were taking part in the operation that continued overnight into Sunday.

 Nhor Chandeun and his wife were trapped for 12 hours before rescuers found them.